Paddling 101: Rapids, Water Levels, & Skill Level

 Canoeing Skill Levels

-Class II canoeists are novices who can handle more advanced whitewater strokes, both solo or in either the bow or stern of a tandem canoe.
+Class II canoeists are novices who can handle more advanced whitewater strokes, solo or in the bow or stern of a tandem canoe.
 They know how to read water and can negotiate easy and regular rapids with assurance.

 Class III canoeists are intermediate paddlers who can negotiate rapids requiring a linked sequence of maneuvers.
-They understand and can use eddy turns and basic bow-upstream techniques and are skilled in either the bow or stern of a tandem canoe.
+They understand and can use eddy turns and basic bow-upstream techniques and are skilled in a tandem canoe's bow or stern.
 They can paddle Class II rapids in a solo canoe or kayak.

 Class IV canoeists are experts who have established the ability to run difficult (Class III and IV) rapids in the bow or stern of a tandem craft.
-They can paddle solo in a properly equipped canoe or kayak and understand and can maneuver in heavy (Class H) water.
+They can paddle solo in a properly equipped canoe or kayak and understand and maneuver in heavy (Class H) water.

 Class V canoeists are leaders who are expert canoeists with the experience, judgment, and training to lead a group of any degree of skill on any navigable waterway and in the wilderness.